takesofficial/cissp/domain1.md

 # <p align=center>Domain 1 - Security and Risk Management</p>

 ## 🚨 Elevator Pitch
-Risk cannot be eliminated.
-Only reduced, transferred, or accepted by senior management.
-Domain 1 defines governance, policy, ethics, risk analysis, legal requirements, personnel security, investigations, business continuity, and supply-chain risk.
+Risk cannot be eliminated — only identified, analyzed, and managed.

+Domain 1 establishes the governance foundation of security: aligning risk decisions with business objectives, defining policy and accountability, understanding legal and ethical obligations, managing personnel risk, overseeing third parties, conducting investigations, and ensuring continuity of operations.

 ---